julia-dizhak/react-blog-posts/README.md

 *fetch - an asynchronous request to an API

 ### Posts
-* render posts from const
-* render posts from Hacker News API
+* render posts from const and from HackerNews API
 * remove post
 * filter for titles in post
 * submit filtered posts
 * to archive a post in the list
+* able to search different HackerNews stories (no client-side search anymore)

 ### TODO Posts
 * should onSubmit hanlder be inside SearchForm?